-The Events Complex will not be charging livestock fees this year.
-However, participants will need to provide their own shavings.
-Please contact the Extension Office to reserve pens 307-352-6775.
-Pens will need to be cleaned in order for participant to receive their premiums.
+Stalls will be provided at no charge.
+However, participants must provide their own shavings.
+Please contact Shae Lux at the Events Complex to reserve stalls, 307-352-6789, ext.
+103. All livestock remaining on the grounds for the fair week must have a stall reservation by July 16, 2023.
+Sweetwater Events Complex will be responsible for assigning stalls.
+Stalls will need to be cleaned in order for participants to receive their premiums.
+If you put property in an unassigned stall, be prepared to move.

-If you put property in an unassigned pen, be prepared to move.
 BREED